-The table shows considerable variations in cigarette smoking in Europe.The highest rate is recorded in Greece among adults.Cigarettes smoked percentage half as much in Norway as in Sweden.While the percentage in Sweden is the same as in France, Finland is fewer.Also,Britain and İtaly have the same percentage (4.2 %).When we compare Denmark and Austria, we can see that Denmark is slightly more percent than Austria.Switzerland has the second highest percentage with 5.6 rate.Overall,Greece is higher than Eu average.
+The table shows considerable variations in cigarette smoking in Europe.The highest rate is recorded in Greece among adults. half as many Cigarettes are smoked by adults in Norway as in Sweden.While the percentage in Sweden is the same as in France, Finland has a lower rate.Also,Britain and Italy have the same percentage (4.2 %).When we compare Denmark and Austria, we can see that smoking rate in Denmark is slightly more than in Austria.Switzerland has the second highest rate with 5.6..Overall,the rate of Greece is higher than EU average.

 Hatice Cılı